aws-samples/iot-dotnet-publisher-consumer/README.md

 #  1.Objective

-The aim of this repository is to provide code samples for simple IOT device publisher and IOT device consumer using .NET framework and .NET core.
+The aim of this repository is to provide code samples for simple IoT device publisher and IoT device consumer using .NET framework and .NET core.

-# 2. Why .NET publisher and .NET consumer for AWS IOT
+# 2. Why .NET publisher and .NET consumer for AWS IoT

-At this point in time, there is no AWS IOT device SDK for Microsoft C#.
-This does not impact the micro, small and medium sized IOT nodes leveraging AWS IOT Framework.
-The current plethora of IOT device SDKs offered by AWS is more than enough for micro, small and medium-large nodes.
-However, the large IOT nodes are typically massive enterprise servers running in a smart city use case or a large IIOT implementation in process industries such as petroleum, paper or pulp.
-There the very nature of network segmentation of IIOT architecture and presence of enterprise technology stack on these IIOT layers would necessitate to leverage a programming language such as C# or Java in implementing those IOT nodes.
-AWS already offers IOT device SDKs in Java.
-This post is all about the covering the edge case of implementing IOT device publisher and device consumer using Microsoft C#.
+At this point in time, there is no AWS IoT device SDK for Microsoft C#.
+This does not impact the micro, small and medium sized IoT nodes leveraging AWS IoT Framework.
+The current plethora of IoT device SDKs offered by AWS is more than enough for micro, small and medium-large nodes.
+However, the large IoT nodes are typically massive enterprise servers running in a smart city use case or a large IIoT implementation in process industries such as petroleum, paper or pulp.
+There the very nature of network segmentation of IIoT architecture and presence of enterprise technology stack on these IIoT layers would necessitate to leverage a programming language such as C# or Java in implementing those IoT nodes.
+AWS already offers IoT device SDKs in Java.
+This post is all about the covering the edge case of implementing IoT device publisher and device consumer using Microsoft C#.

-# 3. AWS IOT device publisher and consumer using .NET framework
+# 3. AWS IoT device publisher and consumer using .NET Framework

 ## 3a.
 Development environment